-Check to make sure that you have a generated FPR file in the default location or the location configured in the Fortify Analysis Settings dialog box (see step 6 in "Specifying Additional Fortify Static Code Analyzer Options" on page 15).
+1. Make sure that you have a generated FPR file in the default location (the source project folder) or the location configured in the analysis settings (see step 6 in "Specifying Additional Fortify Static Code Analyzer Options" on page 17).